Book Review: Neuroscience for Designing Green Spaces

 Résumé en français

-As landscape architects, have an intuitive understanding of the mental health benefits of nature and often include these in our designs.
+Landscape architects have an intuitive understanding of the mental health benefits of nature and often include these in our designs.
 Our training includes biophilic design principles, which focus on incorporating natural elements into the built environment to enhance well-being.
 However, the extent to which we prioritise mental health benefits varies based on our knowledge, client preferences and project goals.
 In some cases, explicit consideration of mental health benefits may be a deliberate part of the design process, while in others, it may be a by-product of creating aesthetically pleasing and functional outdoor spaces.

 At the recent International Federation of Landscape Architects (IFLA) World Congress, Giselle Sebag, Executive Director of the International Society of Urban Health (ISUH), made the case for "landscape architects as healthy places change makers” and then challenged us by asking, "What can [landscape architects] do to encourage and sustain better health and well-being through landscape design?"